 Reaching Out to Current MBA Students

 All MBA programs are excited to see you on campus for tours and class visits.
 While not required, an on-campus visit can be a great way to connect with current students and really feel the culture of a school.
 This is in addition to the great online resources available to help prospective MBAs connect with and learn more about these MBA programs.
 You should be thinking about this on two levels: connecting directly with schools (webinars, coffee chats, more official ways to connect—probably at least two or three) and connecting directly with students.
 To connect with students, try to find a common interest: Do you play soccer?
 Do you enjoy volunteering with youth?
 Are you interested in helping others with financial literacy?
 Find a club with a similar interest and start there!
 If you are reaching out via LinkedIn, make your note personal and take time to learn about who you are reaching out to.
-See “25 Questions to Ask Students and Alumni While Researching MBA Programs” for more tips.
+See “25 Questions to Ask Students and Alumni While Researching MBA Programs” and “The Value of MBA Student Ambassador Programs” for more tips.

 Short Answers